Savannah Welcomes You!

 February 12, 1733 General James Oglethorpe, a nobleman of King George II of England, founded the city of Savannah.

-Early inhabitants and settlers comprised a very diverse group from English settlers and local Native Americans, to Sephardic Jews from Spain and Portugal.
-Georgia became a royal colony in 1754 and Savannah was made the colonial capital of the state.
-Initially, rice fields proved to be a profitable economic focus for the city, until the Treaty of Paris in 1763 that opened the interior of North America.
-Afterwards hunters, trappers and traders went inland and brought back valuable commodities to Savannah, foremost of which were deerskins.
+Early inhabitants and settlers comprised a very diverse group.
+English settlers and local Native Americans, to Sephardic Jews from Spain and Portugal all occupied the area.
+Georgia became a royal colony in 1754 and Savannah was the colonial capital of the state.
+Initially, rice fields proved to be a profitable economic focus for the city.
+This was until the Treaty of Paris in 1763, opened the interior of North America.
+Afterwards hunters, trappers and traders went inland and brought back valuable commodities to Savannah.
+Foremost of these commodities were deerskins.
 The trade of deerskins enabled Savannah to develop into one of the most significant ports on the South Atlantic coast.

 Savannah’s downtown area boasts one of the country’s largest National Historic Districts.
-The downtown cordially encourages visitors to walk the area, offering 24 squares, harkening back to a time when cities were constructed with the enjoyment of their citizens in mind.
-The city also proudly calls many historic churches, synagogues, homes and cemeteries its own: Cathedral of St. John the Baptist, the Sorrel Weed House, and the Laurel Grove Cemetary among others.
-No visit to Savannah is complete without enjoying River Street.
+The downtown cordially encourages visitors to walk the area, offering 24 squares.
+It harkens back to a time when cities were constructed with the enjoyment of their citizens in mind.
+The city also proudly calls many historic churches, synagogues, homes and cemeteries its own.
+Cathedral of St. John the Baptist, the Sorrel Weed House, and the Laurel Grove Cemetery among others are must-sees on your visit.